lamba92/TLN/README.md

 It is the core of the `ChomskyMatrix` class.
 It fills up the Chomsky Matrix from the given grammar and sentence with binary trees built using a bottom-up approach.
 If the input sentence is grammatically correct in the sense of the given grammar, the algorithm will put in the top right most cell of the matrix all the possible grammatically correct trees which will be accessible using `rootTrees`.

 NB: the top-right-most cell of the matrix contains not only the starting trees.
-When using `rootTrees` property, they will be filtered bit root literal == `S`
+When using `rootTrees` property, they will be filtered by root `literal == "S"`

 ## Translation
 The approach used is _Language Transfer_.
 Both, input and target language have been analyzed with the goal of finding some translation rules that allow translation on the sample sentences.
 Those rules have to manipulate the tree built with the ckyParse on the sentence in the input language so that it is grammatically correct in the output language.

-NB: Yoddish language is a particular case of translation since it uses the same vocabulary of the input language. in a real language to language translation the vocabulary and the syntax must be taken into account.
+NB: Yoddish language is a particular case of translation since it uses the same vocabulary of the input language.
+In a real language to language translation the vocabulary and the syntax must be taken into account.

 For each sample sentence its constituent tree has been analyzed to find the proper set of transformations to apply on it in order to achieve the translation:
 ```kotlin